dgatwood/VISCAPTZ/README.md

 eventually be used when recalling absolute positions.
 However, the code to use those tables is not yet in place.

+After that, at some future date when I have access to the Panasonic camera again, I need to verify that the code works as expected against the real hardware.

-After that tuning is done, the only remaining piece of functionality is a thread to obtain tally light information from OBS (via OBS-Websocket) or Tricaster software (by polling) and push that tally light state to the camera.
+Beyond that, the only remaining missing piece of functionality is a thread to obtain tally light information from OBS (via OBS-Websocket) or Tricaster software (by polling) and push that tally light state to the camera.

 Installation: